meteonomiqs/gtm-weather/README.md

 ### Step 4: Configure WeatherTag4Analytics in Google Tagmanager

+Go to 'Variables' and create data layer variables for both Google Analytics and wetter.com from your CMP.
+Name them as 'CMP.GoogleAnalytics' and 'CMP.WeatherTag', respectively.
 Create a new custom tag.
 Select the template `meteonomiqs - weather tag`.

 ![Tag Configuration](doc/images/customtag.png "Tag Configuration")